Identification and adaptive control of a high-contrast focal plane wavefront correction system: Expectation-Maximization (E-M) algorithm

 Eq.~\ref{eq:analytical} (a) is an implicit equation, so $G$ needs to be found recursively.
 From our earlier assumption, $Q$ and $R$ are forced to be scaled identity matrices,

 where we accordingly obtain

 The process covariance, $\sigma^2$, can be used in the EFC algorithm for computing the Tikhonov regularization parameter as shown in Eq.~\ref{eq:regularization}.

 One shortcoming of this analytical solution is the large matrix inversion in Eq.~\ref{eq:analytical}(a).
-To ensure the matrix is invertible, we have to collect several thousand steps of data before making an update, which is unnecessarily time-consuming and also precludes online system adapting.
+To ensure the matrix is invertible, we have to collect several thousand steps (greater than the number of actuators on DMs) of data before making an update, which is unnecessarily time-consuming and also precludes online system adapting.
 In order to update the model with a smaller amount of data, we can use a stochastic gradient ascent algorithm instead for updating the Jacobian matrix,

 where the tuning parameter $\eta$ defines the learning rate of the algorithm.
+However, this method may not be able to reach exact optimal solutions.

-These two subsections presented all of the E-M equations for FPWC identification.
+These two subsections presented all of the E-M equations for FPWC system.
 By repeating the iterative E-M approach on all the pixels we can reconstruct the linear state-space model for the entire system.
 While that is sufficient, it is helpful to apply a final step, forcing the process and observation noise matrices of all the pixels to be equal to their average.
-Since all pixels in the dark hole share almost the same noise distributions, neglecting the small difference in photon noises, this step enhances the robustness of the E-M identification.
+Since all pixels in the dark hole share almost the same noise distributions, neglecting the small difference in photon noises, this step enhances the robustness of the E-M algorithm.

+The remainder of the paper will present two ways to apply the E-M algorithm to the FPWC system, offline system identification and online adaptive control.
+In Sec.~\ref{sec:identificationBoth}, we identify the system using precollected data and try to understand the sources of aberrations in our system.
+In Sec.~\ref{sec:adaptiveControl}, we integrate the E-M algorithm into the control loop, and adapt the model parameters and control policy in real time.
+Simulation and experimental results are reported in both cases.